qumode/qumode-visualizer/README.md

 ![Wire](https://github.com/qumode/qumode-visualizer/blob/master/banner.png)

+### What?
+Qumode is a visual programming language that allows users to perform algorithmic operations and subroutines with graphical tools.

+Quantum Circuit Diagrams are a helpful visual language that is more readible than writing down matrices.
+Circuit composers help us understand quantum algorithms.

+Qumode will provide a visual programming language that uses the standard circuit conventions for making operations on the circuits and qubits to help solve problems and for learning through exploration.

+### Why?
-Most computing paradigms in theoretical physics are generally based on diagrams infering a pasrticular phenomenon from quantum gates  to Feynmann diagrams, and category theory are represented graphically.
+Most computing paradigms in theoretical physics are generally based on diagrams infering a particular phenomenon, quantum gates  to Feynmann diagrams, and category theory are represented graphically.
+Qumode was built on a principle that people should not be limited by the tools they use and that more people should be able to operate quantum computing as accessible as classical computing.

-In quantum computing we find more artifacts of these method, for example tensor diagrams and gates can easily be represented as diagrams and it suffices as a good practice
+In quantum computing we find more artifacts of these method, for example tensor diagrams and gates can easily be represented as diagrams and it suffices as a good practice.

+For instance a solid line depicts a qubit register,and boxes resemble gates.

+### Who

-Quantum Computing has inspired me to think of computation more often diagrammatically.
-This inspired QUMODE.
+Quantum Computing affords us the ability to think of computation more often diagrammatically.
+Qumode is a language that harnesses this principle and hopefully anyone interested in quantum computation can approach it with this method.

 > “It now ceases to be important to maintain a distinction between upper and lower indices.”
 – Roger Penrose, 1971